philcallister/rails-grape-entity/README.md

 [grape](https://github.com/intridea/grape) to create a simple API using entities with the [grape-entity](https://github.com/intridea/grape-entity) gem.
 This sample shows how to create a simple API without authentication, caching, etc.
+It also only shows GET requests.
+It doesn't update or delete any information.
+I plan to add a few examples, but this is really just to show how Grape + Grape-Entity work together.

 ## Environment